Allianz Arena: Owners

 The arena was commissioned by the Allianz Arena München Stadion GmbH, founded in 2001, and was owned in equal parts by the two football clubs that called it home.
-The GmbH's CEO was Karl-Heinz Wildmoser Jr. until the unraveling of the stadium corruption affair (see below).
+The GmbH's CEO was Karl-Heinz Wildmoser Jr. until the unravelling of the stadium corruption affair (see below).
 Since then, Bernd Rauch, Peter Kerspe, and Walter Leidecker have led the company.
 In April 2006, FC Bayern Munich bought out TSV 1860 Munich's 50 per cent share in the arena for a reported €11 million.
 1860 managing director Stefan Ziffzer stated that the deal prevented insolvency for the club.
 The terms of the agreement gave 1860 the right to buy back their 50 per cent share of the arena for the price of sale plus interest anytime before June 2010.
 In November 2007, 1860 Munich resigned that right.
 In advance, the income of two friendly-games both clubs shared equally instead of having that money going to Allianz Arena GmbH.
 Due to 1860 Munich's financial turbulence, Bayern Munich took over all the shares and owns 100 per cent of the Allianz Arena.

 Name

 Allianz paid significant sums for the right to lend its name to the stadium for a duration of 30 years.
-However, as Allianz was not a sponsor of the 2006 World Cup and is not an official UEFA sponsor, the Allianz logo had to be removed during the World Cup and is covered during Champions League games.
+However, Allianz is not a sponsor for UEFA and FIFA competitions, and for this reason, the logo is covered during Champions League games, and was removed during the 2006 FIFA World Cup and UEFA Euro 2024.

 Cost

-The cost of the construction itself ran to €286 million but financing costs raised that figure to a total of €340 million.
+The cost of the construction itself ran to €286 million, but financing costs raised that figure to a total of €340 million.
 In addition, the city and State incurred approximately €210 million for area development and infrastructure improvements.

-Reactions

-On 14 November 2005 at the annual general meeting, many FC Bayern Munich club members complained about the uncomfortable draft inside the arena.
-As a result, closable doors were installed and spectators now enjoy watching the games in greater comfort.

-The Ultras and many other fans protested at several home games against the seats and some of the rules of the arena which they perceive as "fan unfriendly."
-For example, a spectator may not enter with a megaphone or a pennant that a single person cannot carry unfurled, and pennant poles with a length of over one metre are prohibited.
-The complaint is that these rules and the designer seats put a damper on the fan experience.
-The presence of a large fence and safety nets in front of the southern curve (seat bloc reserved for fans of FC Bayern Munich) are also often criticized.

-These complaints have had some success.
-From the 2006–07 season, blocks 112 and 113 have been converted into terracing, in the usual German style so that seats can be installed for UEFA and international matches, whose regulations demand seating for all spectators.